 That said, we’ve put together a giant list below of all the must-do activities happening this month in the city.
 Get to it!

-- If you’d like a candlelight dinner, try this one at Leuca from Bach to the Beatles or this one that’s a tribute to Queen
+- If you’d like to hear beautiful melodies surrounded by the flickering glow of candlelight in a stunning NYC church, this one at St Ann & the Holy Trinity Church from Bach to the Beatles or this one at the Church of the Heavenly Rest that’s a tribute to Coldplay will surely impress.

 Here are some events going on in NYC (that yes, involve margarita deals!):

 - 10 Boozy And Adventure Filled Cinco De Mayo Plans You Can’t Miss In NYC

 - Be the first to hop aboard NYC’s first-ever floating Mexican restaurant for the season